Literacy Coaches and Reading Specialists 2022-27

 This is the reporting system LEAs should use to report data for the LCRS program.
 Annual reports are due by September 30 each year.

-This is a template for expenditure and data reporting.
+This is an instructional overview for expenditure and data reporting.

-This webinar was held on August 23, 2023, and provided an overview of the reporting requirements and how to submit a report.
+This webinar provides an overview of the reporting requirements and how to submit a report.

 Frequently Asked Questions and Resources